garrettjoecox/scriptserver-event/README.md

 // Registers the event 'exit' to the following function server.on('exit', event => {

-  // Timestamp of when server close console.log(event.timestamp);
+  // Timestamp of when server closed console.log(event.timestamp);
 });
 ```